cgioia95/To-Do-List-With-Persistence/README.md

-# To-Do-List-v2
+# To-Do-List-With-Persistence
-Similar To Do List app as version 1, but with a persistent mongoDB
+Similar To-Do List app as version 1, but with a persistent mongoDB.